ilyaperepelitsa/CV/README.md

 * Credentials - I'm frequently using a "credentials" module that I made.
 It holds my AWS RDS passwords and stuff like admin email for Dataslap, private keys for EC2.
 I deleted all of it prior to initializing a repository so there is also no trace of it here in commits.
 Don't waste your time.
-I also deleted pycache
+I also deleted pycache just in case.

 ## Contents